Are you an artist or a designer wondering how to sell stickers on Redbubble?

 Using keywords for search engine optimization (SEO)

-Incorporating relevant keywords in your product titles, descriptions, and tags can improve your stickers’ visibility on both Redbubble and external search engines like Google.
+Incorporating relevant keywords in your product titles, descriptions, and tags can improve your stickers’ visibility on Redbubble and external search engines like Google.

 Use keyword research tools like Google Ads Keyword Planner or Ubersuggest to identify popular search terms related to your designs.
 Then, naturally incorporate these keywords into your product listings without overstuffing.